Grease star Dame Olivia Newton-John dies aged 73

 In a statement posted to Instagram, her husband John Easterling wrote: “We ask that everyone please respect the family’s privacy during this very difficult time.

+At the time, she told Australian news programme Sunday Night that doctors had found a tumour in her lower back in 2017.

+The singer said she was treating the illness “naturally” and was using cannabis oil made from marijuana her husband grows in California to alleviate the pain.

-“Olivia has been a symbol of triumphs and hope for over 30 years sharing her journey with breast cancer.
+“Olivia has been a symbol of triumphs and hope for over 30 years sharing her journey with breast cancer,” Mr Easterling said in his Instagram post.

 “Her healing inspiration and pioneering experience with plant medicine continues with the Olivia Newton-John Foundation Fund, dedicated to researching plant medicine and cancer.”